Skip to content

 4. Click and drag components to the desired location.

-6. Click and drag small circles around the edges or corners of the element to resize it.
+6. Click and drag the small circles around the edges or corners of the element to resize it.

-7. To delete a component, select it on the Designer canvas and click the Delete option.
+8. To delete a component, select it on the Designer canvas and click the Delete option.

-Creating Child NGauge Forms
+Creating a Child NGauge Form

 Add Child Form

-Here are the steps to configure the child NGauge form in Infoveave.
+Follow these steps to configure the child NGauge form in Infoveave.

-2. Identify and assign a field as a key column in the parent NGauge form, when configuring the parent NGauge from.This identifier can be unique field associated with the parent form.The assigned key column links the parent from to the child form.
+2. Identify and assign a field as a key column in the parent NGauge form when configuring the parent NGauge form.
+This identifier can be a unique field associated with the parent form.
+The assigned key column links the parent form to the child form.

 4. Identify and assign a field as the same key column as in the parent NGauge form.

-6. Drag and drop the Child Form component from the Component panel.
+6. Drag and drop the Child Form component from the component panel.

-7. From the Configuration Panel, select the associated child form from the drop down.
+7. From the Configuration Panel, select the associated child form from the drop-down.

-8. Click on Save to add the Child form to the parent form.
+8. Click on Save to add the child form to the parent form.

-Adding Data
+Adding Data to an NGauge Form

 Child NGauge Form

-To add data in the NGauge form, follow these steps
+To add data in the NGauge form, follow these steps.

 1. Click on the Add button.